CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 1. In the **Inbound** or **Outbound** processing window, enter the Code editor.
 1. Enter a new line after the `<base />` tag in the `inbound` or `outbound` policy section.
 1. Select **Show snippets (1)**.
-1. In the right-hand pane, click on **Hide Snippets (2)**, scroll down to the **Advanced policies** section, and select **Log to EventHub (3)**.
+1. Scroll down to the **Advanced policies** section, and select **Log to EventHub (3)**.
 This will insert a template for the `log-to-eventhub` policy statement.

     ![APIM Add Log to Event Hub](media/E6T3.5S7-0309.png)

-1. Replace the entire code block with the snippet provided below to ensure there are no errors in the policy configuration:
+1. For now, replace the entire code block with the snippet provided below to ensure there are no errors in the policy configuration:

     ```
     <!--